Galaxy Stadium: Texas Tech Red Raiders

 The Texas Tech Red Raiders played their first game in Jones AT&T Stadium on November 29, 1947—a 14–6 win against the Hardin–Simmons Cowboys.
-The Red Raiders have a posted a 336-162-13 record at Jones AT&T Stadium record through the 2013 victory over Iowa State.
+The Red Raiders have a posted a 336-162-13 record at Jones AT&T Stadium through the 2013 victory over Iowa State.
 Dave Curtis, a writer for Sporting News listed the stadium as having the number one ranking amongst college stadiums in home field advantage.
 The attendance record of 61,836 was set during the 2013 season against the Oklahoma State Cowboys.
 The 2012 Texas Tech Red Raiders football team set a season average attendance record of 57,108, breaking the record set previously in 2010.
 A 34-27 win over the Oklahoma Sooners on November 17, 2007, was the start of a 12-game winning streak, the longest Red Raider winning streak at Jones AT&T Stadium that lasted through October 24, 2009, with a 52-30 loss to Texas A&M. Texas Tech has gone undefeated at Jones AT&T Stadium in 14 seasons, with the most recent coming in 2005 and 2008.